Nikodemsky/blank-wptheme/README.md

 ### functions.php: optional, custom, cached checks for post existence
 Custom functionality - check for posts existence from various types - cache included, before actually go through each loops.
-Made for better optimization.

-Of course, if there is no translation plugin present, there's an easier and faster way:
+Of course, if there is no active multi-language plugin, there's an easier and faster way:
 ```
 $blogposts_count = wp_count_posts('post');
 $blogposts_exists = $blogposts_count->publish > 0;